-This is the backbone of the ratings system, the only domain scored independently by Sloccur almost annually, nursing homes anticipate them.
-At LHH, preparatory "mock inspector findings.
-During surveys, LHH's "Command Center" tracks inspector fixes to undiscovered violations.
-From 2010 through 2012, inspectors found relatively for Health Inspection ratings are derived from the 3 most recent surveys, LHH rose to "about its jump in Quality Measures, contributed to its trumpeted 5th Overall star in 2013.
+This is the backbone of the ratings system, the only domain scored independently by Si occur almost annually, nursing homes anticipate them.
+At LHH, preparatory "mock insp minimize deficiency findings.
+During surveys, LHH's "Command Center" tracks inspecte fixes to undiscovered violations.
+From 2010 through 2012, inspectors found relatively fit Health Inspection ratings are derived from the 3 most recent surveys, LHH rose to "abo its jump in Quality Measures, contributed to its trumpeted 5th Overall star in 2013.

-Untrumpeted was LHH's fall to 4 Overall stars after surveyors found 19 federal deficient deficiencies in 2014.
-The 2014 lapses included: failure to monitor an amputee's phanto to adjust a Care Plan for a patient with rapidly worsening dementia; not monitoring the psychotic medications; keeping spoiled/outdated food in refrigerators; not washing har equipment; speaking "a non-English language" around patients; causing a resident to so minutes to answer his calls; over-filling the stomach of a tube-fed patient and causing patient-to-patient physical abuse to the State, and not knowing that such reports are leg hen Eugene Jeandeville "Gene" died at Laguna Honda Hospital (LHH) last December, a part of old San Francisco passed with him.
-He was 85.
-Gene had come of age in the 1940s within a pack of kids whose friendships spanned 70 years
+Untrumpeted was LHH's fail to 4 Overall stars after surveyors found 19 federal deficient deficiencies in 2014.
+The 2014 lapses included: failure to monitor an amputee's phanto to adjust a Care Plan for a patient with rapidly worsening dementia; not monitoring the psychotic medications; keeping spoiled/outdated food in refrigerators; not washing har equipment; speaking "a non-English language" around patients; causing a resident to se minutes to answer his calls; over-filling the stomach of a tube-fed patient and causing patient-to-patient physical abuse to the State, and not knowing that such reports are led